samkap/samkap.github.io/_posts/2019-05-20-notes-from-going-down-the-rabbit-hole-esther-perel.md

 Her talk at Bumble at SXSW also stood out to me.
 For one, it was in Austin.
 Secondly, [Bumble posted about the panel they hosted](https://bumble.com/the-buzz/esther-perel-intimacy-infidelity-panel) featuring here and shared this quote:

-> Perhaps the most impactful thing Perel said in light of the outpouring of sexual harassment allegations in the current news cycle was that "men need a place where men can be safely vulnerable and women can be safely angry.”
+> Perhaps the most impactful thing Perel said in light of the outpouring of sexual harassment allegations in the current news cycle was that ‘men need a place where men can be safely vulnerable and women can be safely angry.’
 Perel doesn’t claim that this can easily be done, but she does suggest it’s the only way for our society to compassionately heal and move forward.

 ### Other videos and links found during the jump into the rabbit hole